atharva-p/guides/beginner.md

 `uniform(a, b)` generates a floating point number between a and b (both inclusive)

+`choice(iterable)` will return a randomly chosen element from any iterable that is passed to it

+`shuffle(iterable)` will shuffle the original iterable passed to it

 ## [Lists](https://www.w3schools.com/python/python_ref_list.asp)

 Negative indices can also be used to access list data.
 A negative index will start counting from the end of the list.